Cohen testimony suggests NY prosecutors pose major danger to Trump

 It wasn't even the day's biggest headline.
 Cohen, who once said he would take a bullet for Trump, attacked his former boss in deeply personal terms, painting a picture of racism, deceit and immorality.
 He spoke about hush money payments, lies about a real estate project in Russia, an overheard phone call between Trump and Roger Stone, and potential tax and bank fraud.

-But Cohen's comments about the Southern District investigations may be what figure as the most important of the hearing a year from now.
+But a year from now, Cohen's comments about the Southern District investigations may figure to be the most important of the hearing.

 The disbarred lawyer, scheduled to report for a three-year prison sentence in May, came to the hearing with a $35,000 check written to him by Trump, dated Aug.
 2017, seven months into the Trump presidency.
 That was part of the payback, Cohen said, for the illegal campaign contribution he made by paying $130,000 to the porn star known as Stormy Daniels.